mahilab/Syntacts/tutorials/draw.md

     <img src="https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/tut-draw/controls.png" height="250">
 </p>

 Now, we need to appropriately update the Spatializer target position.
 Let's first handle the "playback" mode.
-First, we need to collect user's input as they draw the path on the array, and render the drawn paths.
+We need to collect users' input as they draw the path on the array, and render the drawn paths:

 ```cpp
     ...